alfinwilliam/Salve/README.md

 1. Download the latest version of Android Studio [here.](https://developer.android.com/studio/)
 2. Create the apk of android application using android emulator and install it on atleast 2 android devices.
-3. Run the Server.py file on Server Socket directory to initialize local server machine on your laptop / desktop.
+3. Run the Server.py file on Salve/Server_Socket directory to initialize local server machine on your laptop / desktop.
     ` async python3 server.py`
 4. Connect the android devices on to same wifi network as the local server is initialised.
 5. Run android application and start chat to view context relevant reply suggestions as responses.